-Tutilionize the release of personal maximum to the rollowing.
-I, Last four digits of SSN: Date of Birth: se of any personal information to a third par PA exception to disclosure or required by la Do authorize the Registrar information below: 's Office at Allen School of Health Sciences s to release personal information per the Print Name Relationship to Student to information regarding ALL of the follow ENDANCE, HOUSING, STUDENT ACCO released with my FULL CONSENT.
-I under the month of the m Student's Printed Name: Student's Signature:
+I, Last four digits of SSN: Date of Birth: e of any personal information to a third par PA exception to disclosure or required by la Do authorize the Registrar's information below: s Office at Allen School of Health Sciences s to release personal information per the Print Name Relationship to Student o information regarding ALL of the following NDANCE, HOUSING, STUDENT ACCO released with my FULL CONSENT.
+I unde (month/year).
+It will be necessaration date I have indicated.
+Student's Printed Name: Student's Signature: